Bring the flavors of the Hawaiian islands to your table with these tasty grilled mint and honey Hawaiian pineapple shrimp skewers.

 - 1 cup pineapple, cut into 1 inch pieces

 - Wooden skewers, soaked in water for 20 minutes

-- In a measuring cup, stir together the oil, soy sauce, lime juice, ginger, garlic, honey and black pepper.
+- In a measuring cup or medium bowl, stir together the oil, soy sauce, lime juice, ginger, garlic, honey and black pepper.

-Allow the shrimp to marinate in the mixture for 15 to 20 minutes.
+- Allow the shrimp to marinate in the mixture for 15 to 20 minutes for maximum flavor.

 - Preheat the grill to medium-high heat.
 Thread the kabob sticks with chunks of pineapple alternating with a shrimp.

 - Place the shrimp skewers on the grill grates and use a basting brush on each side occasionally with the reserved marinade.

 - Grill until the shrimp turn pink, about 3-4 minutes per side.

 - Garnish the shrimp kebabs with the freshly chopped mint and serve immediately.